WELCOME TO NINTH LIFE STUDIO

 Can I swing by to talk to you about what I want?

-Since the studio is a private one, we kindly ask that for the respect of any client we may be working with that you pre-arrange a meeting time to discuss your tattoo.
+Since the studio is a private atmosphere, we kindly ask that for the respect of any client we may be working with that you pre-arrange a meeting time to discuss your tattoo.

 How long do I have to wait to get an appointment?